Autoimmunity Unlocked

 Sick Immune System Connections

-Figure 2.6 - Sick Immune System Connections
+Figure 2.6 - Sick immune system factors: DILL+ "locks"

 Vicious Cycles of DILL+

-Figure 2.7 - Vicious Cycles of DILL+
+Figure 2.7 - Vicious cycles of DILL+

 5R+: Understanding the Healing Strategy